aissav/AI-scRNA-datasets-Workshop/README.md

 ## Run the Docker image

 Docker image will run jupyter notebook on port 8888.
-Ex: To change the port with 1000, use 1000:8888 insted of 8888:8888
+To change the port with such as 1000, use 1000:8888 insted of 8888:8888.

 ```